wp-plugins/localhost-notify/readme.txt

 Working on a local copy of wordpress which runs of a local server is quite convenient.
 Major advantages include faster loading times and the ability to quickly and easily make changes mitigating the risk of bringing down a live site.

-If you redirect domains locally via your hosts file, a potential problem arises when switching back and forth between the local and live installation, because you may not be able to tell which website you're viewing.
-This plugin solves that by adding "local | " to page titles if wordpress is running off a local server.
-No more mixups!

 Plugin is compatible with Wordpress, Wordpress MU (WPMU) , and BuddyPress.

+If you have any problems with the plugins, please visit our [http://netweblogic.com/forums/](support forums) for further information and provide some feedback first, we may be able to help.
+It's considered rude to just give low ratings and nothing reason for doing so.

-If you find this plugin useful and would like to donate something, all we ask is you please add a link on your site to the plugin page on our blog or digg our plugin page [http://netweblogic.com/wordpress/plugins/localhost-notify/](http://netweblogic.com/wordpress/plugins/localhost-notify/) thanks!
+If you find this plugin useful and would like to say thanks, a link, digg, or some other form of recognition to the plugin page on our blog would be appreciated.

-''Points To Consider''
+== Notes ==

 Some themes may not change if the title tag doesn't use the wp_title or bloginfo functions.